-In our July 2010 Newsletter we talked about how the squash bugs were wreaking havoc on our squash, zucchini and pumpkin plants.
-We asked our readers to talk to us and let us know their ideas and experiences in dealing with this critter that destroys otherwise healthy and productive plants overnight.
+We’ve talked about how the squash bugs were wreaking havoc on our squash, zucchini and pumpkin plants in several of our Newsletters and asked our readers to talk to us and let us know their ideas and experiences in dealing with this critter that destroys otherwise healthy and productive plants overnight.

 We found out that these bugs are a serious threat all across the US and Canada as well, so no area is more vulnerable or immune to them.
 Several people shared their experiences with companion planting, with mixed results.
 Some had good results, some had no change and some had differing results depending on the year.
 Many of you have said this is the most difficult garden pest to deal with, as it doesn’t seem to respond universally to anything or any approach.
 The bugs will overwinter under almost any debris, woodchips or other small shelter and re-engage their destructive behavior in the Spring, making their control a multi-year program.

 The two most successful methods were spraying of Neem oil, either by itself or mixed with water, or Guinea hens in the garden.
 The Guinea hens seems like the most reliable method of controlling the bugs, if you’re able to get and keep the hens.
 They also seem to be the favorite bug controlling critter, regardless of what bugs you have.
 The Neem oil not only smothers the bugs, but slows their feeding and greatly reduces their reproduction if they ingest it.
 Several resources mentioned Neem oil as one of the foundational treatments for the squash bugs.

 We were hoping for a somewhat universal approach, and one of our readers, Joann from Michigan sent us this recipe, and she says it will kill the bugs, not just drive them away!
 This looks to be a promising approach that will not only help with the immediate problems but speed up the decrease in population for next years program.